patois/BFS2019/readme.md

 If we wanted to verify the decompiler's results or if we refrained from using a decompiler entirely\
 because we preferred sharpening or refreshing our assembly comprehension skills instead, we could\
-just as well have a look at the assembler code: the _"jle"_ instruction indicates a signed integer comparison,\
+just as well have a look at the assembler code:

+* the _"jle"_ instruction indicates a signed integer comparison
-the _"movzx eax, word ptr..."_ instruction **mov**es 16 bits of data from a data source to a\
+* the _"movzx eax, word ptr..."_ instruction **mov**es 16 bits of data\
-32 bit register _eax_, **z**ero e**x**tending its upper 16 bits.
+from a data source to a 32 bit register _eax_, **z**ero e**x**tending its\
+upper 16 bits.

 ![vulnerability asm](rsrc/bug_asm.png?raw=true)

 Alright, before we can start exploiting this vulnerability and take control of the server process'\
 instruction pointer, we need to find a way to bypass ASLR _remotely_.
 Also, by checking out the\
-_handle_client()_ function's prologue in the disassembly, we can see there is a stack cookie that is\
+_handle_client()_ function's prologue in the disassembly, we can see there is a stack cookie that\
-checked by the function's prologue which needs to be taken care of.
+will be checked by the function's epilogue which eventually needs to be taken care of .

 ![cookie](rsrc/cookie.png?raw=true)

 ## Strategy

-In order to bypass ASLR, we need to cause the server to leak an address that belongs to its process space.\
+In order to bypass ASLR, we need to cause the server to leak an address that belongs to\
-Fortunately, there is a call to the _send()_ function in line 45, which sends 8 bytes of data, so exactly the size\
+its process space.
+Fortunately, there is a call to the _send()_ function in line 45, which sends\
-of a pointer in 64 bit land.
+8 bytes of data, so exactly the size of a pointer in 64 bit land.
 That should serve our purpose just fine.

 ![send function](rsrc/send.png?raw=true)

 These 8 bytes of data are stored into a _QWORD variable _"gadget_buf"_ as the result of a call to the\
 _exec_gadget()_ function in line 44.

-Going further up the code to line 43, we can see self-modifying code that uses the _WriteProcessMemory()_\
+Going further up the code to line 43, we can see self-modifying code that uses the\
-API function to patch the _exec_gadget()_ function with whatever data _"gadget_buf"_ contains.
+_WriteProcessMemory()_ API function to patch the _exec_gadget()_ function with whatever data\
+_"gadget_buf"_ contains.

-_"gadget_buf"_ in turn is the result of a call to the _copy_gadget()_ function in line 41 which is passed the address\
+The _"gadget_buf"_ variable in turn is the result of a call to the _copy_gadget()_ function in line 41\
-of a global variable _g_gadget_array_ as an argument.
+which is passed the address of a global variable _"g_gadget_array"_ as an argument.

-Looking at the _copy_gadget()_ function's decompiled code reveals that it takes an integer argument, swaps\
+Looking at the _copy_gadget()_ function's decompiled code reveals that it takes an integer argument,\
-its endianness and then returns the result to the caller.
+swaps its endianness and then returns the result to the caller.

 ![copy_gadget function](rsrc/copygadget.png?raw=true)

-In summary, whatever 8 bytes the _g_gadget_array_ at position _"gadget_idx % 256"_ points to will be\
+In summary, whatever 8 bytes the _"g_gadget_array"_ at position _"gadget_idx % 256"_ points to will be\
 executed by the call to _exec_gadget()_ and its result is then sent back to the connected client.

-Looking at the cross references to _g_gadget_array_ which is only initialized during run-time,\
+Looking at the cross references to _"g_gadget_array"_ which is only initialized during run-time,\
 we can find a _for_ loop that initializes 256 elements of the array _"g_gadget_array"_ as part of\
 the server's _main()_ function:

 ![gadget array initialization](rsrc/gadgetarray.png?raw=true)

 Going back to the _handle_client()_ function, we find that the _"gadget_idx"_ variable is initialized\
-with _62_, which means that a gadget pointed to by _p_gadget_array[62]_ is executed by default.
+with _62_, which means that a gadget pointed to by _"p_gadget_array[62]"_ is executed by default.

 ![gadget index](rsrc/gadgetidx.png?raw=true)

 The strategy is getting control of the _"gadget_idx"_ variable.
 Luckily, it is a stack variable adjacent\
-to the _buf[512]_ variable and thus can be written to by sending the server data that exceeds\
+to the _"buf[512]"_ variable and thus can be written to by sending the server data that exceeds\
-the _buf_ variable's maximum size of 512 bytes.
+the _"buf"_ variable's maximum size of 512 bytes.
 Having _"gadget_idx"_ under control allows us\
-to have the server execute a gadget other than the default one at index 62.
+to have the server execute a gadget other than the default one at index 62 (0x3e).

 In order to be able to find a reasonable gadget in the first place, I wrote a little [Python script](rsrc/cap.py)\
-that mimics the server's initialization of_"g_gadget_array"_ and then disassembles all its\
+that mimics the server's initialization of _"g_gadget_array"_ and then disassembles all its\
 256 elements using the [Capstone Engine Python bindings](https://www.capstone-engine.org/lang_python.html):

 ![capstone script](rsrc/capstone.png?raw=true)